philbertshea/tp/docs/DeveloperGuide.md

       Expected: First person in the list is deleted.
 Confirmation message is shown with their details.

    1. Test case: `del -i 0`<br>
-      Expected: Invalid index.
-Error message shown: “Index is not a non-zero positive integer.”
+      Expected: Error message shown: “Invalid index.
+Index is not a non-zero positive integer.”
 No deletion occurs.

    1. Test case: `del -i -1`<br>
-   Expected: Error message shown: “Index is not a non-zero positive integer.”
+   Expected: Error message shown: “Invalid index.
+Index is not a non-zero positive integer.”
 No deletion occurs.

    1. Test case: `del -i 999` (where 999 > number of students shown)<br>
-   Expected: Error message shown: “The index provided is invalid.”
+   Expected: Error message shown:  “Invalid index!
+You currently have 3 records!”
 No deletion occurs.

    1. Test case: `del -i 1-3` (range input)<br>
    Expected: Persons at index 1, 2, and 3 are deleted.
 Confirmation message lists all three.